laugustyniak/personal-website/content/project/milling-iot/index.md

 slides: ""
 ---

-The project covered the analysis of complex signals from milling machines.
-I designed and developed the data pipeline with signal analysis for the client leading a team of 4 developers.
+I recently completed a project that involved designing and developing a data pipeline with signal analysis for a client's milling machines.
+I led a team of 4 developers to ensure the successful deployment of the project in the production environment.
+During the project, I was able to profile and improve the CPU (x5 improvement) and memory (50% memory reduction) usage of the pipeline, resulting in improved efficiency of the milling machines.

-I have also profiled and improved the CPU and memory usage of the pipeline.
+The project involved developing a system to detect and analyze Internet of Things (IoT) signals.
+This system was meant to track, monitor, and analyze the signals emitted by IoT devices.
+The goal of the project was to create a system that could detect anomalies in the signals and alert users if the signals indicate any potential issues.
+The system was also meant to analyze the signals and provide insights into the performance of the machines.
+The system was developed using Python and deployed on the edge device using Azure Pipelines.